Author: Denis Tahiri

 Until now, even though the publication of the data in the list of "Patronageists" was described as a breach of national security by many experts, there is no one responsible before justice.
 The Commissioner for the Right to Information and Protection of Personal Data insisted a few hours after making public the database with the list of payments and institutions where they work as well as the positions they hold together with the personal identification numbers of 637 thousand Albanians, he officially declared that he had started an administrative investigation.

-"The Commissioner's Office has started the work to secure this database and to identify possible violations, in order to exercise the legal obligation and perform the necessary actions for an administrative investigation mainly (on its own initiative) on this matter", it is stated in the official announcement of the Commissioner.
+" The Commissioner's Office has begun work to secure this database and identify potential violations, in order to exercise its legal obligation and take the necessary actions for an administrative investigation primarily (on its own initiative) into this matter ," the Commissioner's official announcement states.

-But the commissioner publicly insisted on the show Open, that these events happen all over the world, and even added "You have probably heard Cambridge Analytica, which is one of the biggest world scandals that has happened with the misuse and illegal processing of personal data of American and European citizens".
-Despite the example brought by the official, the guests reminded him that the case of Cambridge Analytics, the issue is related to the breach of a private contract (Facebook Scandal) and not the release of data from state databases.
+But the commissioner publicly insisted on the Open show that these events occur all over the world, and even added, " You have probably heard of Cambridge Analytica, which is one of the biggest global scandals that has occurred with the misuse and illegal processing of personal data of American and European citizens ."
+Despite the example brought by the official, the guests reminded him that in the Cambridge Analytica case, the issue is related to the breach of a private contract (Facebook Scandal) and not the leakage of data from state databases.

 And on the other hand, just a few hours later, the prime minister was live apologizing to the Albanian citizens for the release of their data, and explaining to the journalists that there would be no resignation. another database was published, which included not only the salaries for the month of April, but also phone numbers, paternity, and all other data that the first database also contained.